ulisesrmzroche/ember-app-kit-in-depth/README.md

 Now, [download the
 project](https://github.com/stefanpenner/ember-app-kit/archive/master.zip)
 and run `npm install` to setup all of its required dependencies.
-Those managed by Bower are setup by a post-install hook into the `/vendor` directory.
 Finally, run `grunt server` and point your browser to [http://localhost:8000](http://localhost:8000).

 ![Hello World](/public/assets/images/thumb-1.png "Hello World")

+We have a functional, ember application in less than four sentences.
+One quick thing.
 Open `app/templates/application.hbs` and change the title to whatever you want.
 Then, save the file and switch back to your browser, letting Live Reload automatically refresh the page for you.